389ds/389ds.github.io/docs/389ds/design/allow-usage-of-openldap-lib-w-openssl.md

 ds/dirsrvtests/tests/tickets/ticket47536_test.py

       Set up 2way MMR:
-        master_1 ----- startTLS -----> master_2
+        supplier_1 ----- startTLS -----> supplier_2
-        master_1 <-- TLS_clientAuth -- master_2
+        supplier_1 <-- TLS_clientAuth -- supplier_2

       Check CA cert, Server-Cert and Key are retrieved as PEM from cert db when the server is started.
 First, the file names are not specified and the default names derived from the cert nicknames.
 Next, the file names are specified in the encryption config entries.

-      Each time add 5 entries to master 1 and 2 and check they are replicated.
+      Each time add 5 entries to supplier 1 and 2 and check they are replicated.

 CRL (Not Implemented Yet!!)
 ===========================